dblabs-mcgill-mila/hmm_forrest_nlp/README.md

 ## 4. Demo

-Once downloaded the intermediate results and unziped them in the according path.
-You can run the "single_subject_demonstration.ipynb" for replication of Fig 1-3, and run the "group_analysis.ipynb" for replication of figs 4-7, and "supplementary_tests.ipynb" for supplementary figues.
+Once the intermediate results are downloaded and unziped in the according path.
+You can run the "single_subject_demonstration.ipynb" for replication of Figs 1-3, and run the "group_analysis.ipynb" for replication of Figs 4-7, and "supplementary_tests.ipynb" for supplementary figues.